Mount Edziza: Indigenous peoples

 Mount Edziza lies within the traditional territory of the Tahltan people which covers an area of more than 93500 km2.
 Historically, Mount Edziza and other volcanoes of the Mount Edziza volcanic complex were sources of obsidian for the Tahltan people.
 This volcanic glass was used in the manufacturing of projectile points and cutting blades which were widely traded throughout the Pacific Northwest.
 Artifacts made of Edziza obsidian have been recovered from archaeological sites over an area of more than 2200000 km2 across Alaska, Alberta, Yukon and the British Columbia Coast, making it the most widely distributed obsidian in western North America.
-The Hidden Falls archaeological site in Alaska has yielded a hydration date of 10,000 years for Edziza obsidian, suggesting the area was being exploited as an obsidian source soon after ice sheets of the Last Glacial Period retreated.
+The Hidden Falls archaeological site in Alaska has yielded a hydration date of 10,000 years for Edziza obsidian, suggesting that the area was being exploited as an obsidian source soon after ice sheets of the Last Glacial Period retreated.

 Mount Edziza is sacred to the local Tahltan people.

 Two obsidian flows of the Pyramid Formation occur on The Pyramid and are exposed as two outcrops; they were quarried as evidenced by the occurrence of this obsidian in at least five archaeological sites outside of Tahltan territory.
 The Ice Peak Formation contains two obsidian flows on Sorcery Ridge that were also exploited as an obsidian source.
 Sorcery Ridge obsidian occurs in at least two archaeological sites outside of Tahltan territory.

 In or before 1974, two Tahltan men named Johnny Edzerza and Hank Williams were killed in an avalanche while they were crossing the mountain.
 Edzerza was buried on Mount Edziza, but his surname was erroneously spelled "Edzertza" on his grave marker.
 Williams Cone on the northeastern side of Mount Edziza was named in honour of Hank Williams whereas Eve Cone between Mount Edziza and Buckley Lake was named in honour of Johnny Edzerza's wife, Eve Brown Edzerza.

 Mount Edziza continues to be an important cultural resource for the Tahltan people.
 In 2021, Chad Norman Day, president of the Tahltan Central Government, said "Mount Edziza and the surrounding area has always been sacred to the Tahltan Nation.
 The obsidian from this portion of our territory provided us with weaponry, tools and trading goods that ensured our Tahltan people could thrive for thousands of years."